Brian Bien – San Francisco, CA 94103 – firstname.lastname@example.org

 Local Coupon Search Website (2009-2010 – SaveNextDoor, LLC) – Co-created, marketed, and auctioned a local coupon browsing site.
 As owner and co-founder, I defined site specifications for the developers, focusing on SEO, site architecture, and internal ranking algorithms.

-Since my arrival, system automation has been greatly enhanced by replacing manual data entry processes with feed-based automated updates (using PHP and MySQL).
-Processes that normally took weeks now take days; manual inspections of data have been replaced by heuristics to alert us when updates are necessary.
+Since my arrival, system automation had been greatly enhanced by replacing manual data entry processes with feed-based automated updates (using PHP and MySQL).
+Processes that normally took weeks were reduced to days; manual inspections of data were replaced by heuristics to alert us when updates are necessary.
 We have gained insight into process trends and relationships using interactive Google charts to create a clear big picture internally, allowing us to speak intelligently with Audi when proposing product updates and new features.